 At the beginning I was kept busy several hours a day checking, replacing and packing medical kit boxes.
 These boxes were to be taken from the base out on ‘deep field’ research projects, by exploration parties probing Antarctica’s heart.
 They might end up in core-drilling camps, clumped round a tunnel that was being cut kilometre-deep into the ice.
 Or with small mobile geology groups, buzzing through nameless mountains on snowmobiles, gathering rocks that showed Antarctica once had forests and swamps.
 Whatever they were doing, what these groups had in common was remoteness, and the lack of anyone medically trained on site.
 In an emergency they were supposed to get out their medical kit, give a bit of first aid, call me up on the radio and wait for instructions.

 Back in England I had been involved in decisions about what would go into these boxes – what was really necessary to provide basic medical care at the end of the earth.
-Each was designed to fit on For the first few weeks, surrounded by such luminance, thoughts, memories, ambitions and emotions washed through me unsnagged; I had the sense of a deep reordering within. a sledge.
+Each was designed to fit on a sledge.
 Pulled by skidoos now rather than dogs or men, these sledges were the same ash-framed models that Scott and Shackleton had hauled over a century ago.
 Space on each was limited, and weight was to be kept down to twenty kilogrammes.
 I stocked the boxes to deal with tonsillitis and tooth-rot, piles and the consequences of unprotected sex (the days of all-male Antarctica are over, thank goodness).
 I packed laxatives and local anaesthetics, elastoplasts and eye drops.
 A bottle of vitamin pills to prevent scurvy.
 Scalpels, catheters and a collar should anyone break his or her neck.
 Some of the most useful items, considering the risk of falling into a crevasse, were the few rolls of Plaster of Paris.
 Each box was like the distillation of all that we have learned as a species about our bodies and their infirmities, a time capsule of medicine at the start of the twenty-first century.
 They spoke of our communications (with question grids for use over radio static), our sexual mores (condoms, the Pill, and the morning-after pill), and even the ozone hole (tubes of factor thirty sun block).

 Ours is a nervous age, we’re often told, and the heroes of exploration are all gone.
 What, I had wondered, did our predecessors like Scott or Shackleton take when they set out into the blank spaces on the map?